JasonSCFu/Deploy-ML-Application-using-OpenShift/README.md

 Our API will be served directly from our container using Flask, a popular Python web server.
 The Flask application, which will call our prediction function, is defined in the wsgi.py file.

-When you execute the following cell, it will be in a permanent running state.
-That's normal, because the web server process will keep running.
-When you are finished with the test you can just select the cell and click the Stop button (next to Run)

 ## Step 4: Building the application inside OpenShift

 By now the application code is working, We'are ready to package it as a container image and run it directly in OpenShift as a service that we will be able to call from any other application.
 The OpenShift Dedicated dashboard can be accessed from the application switcher in the top bar of the RHODS dashboard.